hrlewis1974/ww_modelling_spec/Readme.md

 | Network | Wastewater Loads | Rainfall |
 | --- | --- | --- |
 | Existing Network | Existing | 5 years of rainfall data recorded at the nearest permanent rain gauge (s) |

+## 5.8 Review

+The calibration review is to be held at the completion of the WWF and hydraulic calibration phase.
+It is anticipated that this will involve the review for each gauge’s WWF and hydraulic calibration, verification and validation plots.
+A brief memo (note this memo is expected to be a draft form of the model build and calibration report) is to be submitted to WWL and should include details as described below.
+Note: It is important that issues arising for calibrations of any gauge should be raised and discussed at this review.
+Steps to mitigate or correct any discrepancies that may arise should be agreed during this review and documented in the finalised model build and calibration report.

+> [!NOTE]
+> Wet Weather Calibration: The WWF plots and a draft version of the WWF section of the calibration report will be submitted to WWL for review.
+The report will identify any monitors that could not be matched to the stated criteria, discuss why and identify any likely implications to the future use of the model.
+>
+> Hydraulic Calibration: The calibration event level plots and a draft version of the hydraulic calibration section of the calibration report will be submitted to WWL for review.
+The report will identify any monitors that could not be matched to the stated criteria, discuss why and identify any likely implications to the future use of the model.
+>
+> Model Verification: Verification plots demonstrating the model’s ability to predict dry and wet weather flows will be submitted and discussed for each flow gauging site.
+Any Issues and comments arising from this review should be included in the finalised Model Build and Calibration report.
+The report should also comment on gauges where correlation is poor and provide reasons where possible.
+>
+> Model Validation: > Results of Validation should be provided at review and should highlight any mismatches between model performance and network performance.
+The consultant will also comment on any issues on the model’s ability to predict historic network performance and the potential impact on the model’s capability to assess existing and future system performance.

+## 5.9 Reporting

+Following completion of any actions identified during the WWF calibration review (A.5), a draft model build and calibration report is to be produced which incorporate review memos A.1 to A.5.
+Following review and receipt of comments from WWL, a final report shall be produced.
+In addition, the consultant will supply calibrated model database and supporting workings and data.